cooklang/spec/proposals/0008-mise-en-place.md

 ## Introduction

 In professional kitchens, ["mise en place"](https://en.wikipedia.org/wiki/Mise_en_place) (everything in its place) is a core principle.
 Similarly, in Cooklang, we can optimise the workflow by introducing a shorthand syntax for ingredients, allowing recipes to be written more concisely.
-This proposal addresses the need to simplify ingredient lists and reduce verbosity in recipes while maintaining clear and readable instructions.
-By enabling this syntax, users can avoid repetitive and redundant ingredient specifications, improving readability and ease of use.
+By enabling this syntax, users can avoid repetitive and redundant instructions, improving readability and ease of use.

 Discussion thread: [Allow for short hand preparations in ingredients list to not double count](https://github.com/cooklang/spec/discussions/57) and [Ingredient variants shorthand](https://github.com/cooklang/spec/discussions/74).